The evolution of the green bond market in the US: sustainable securities and emerging opportunities – RendaDeMae

 Emerging opportunities and challenges

-However, the market also faces challenges, particularly regarding standardization and accountability.
-The absence of a unified federal definition of what constitutes a “green” project leaves room for inconsistencies across issuances.
-Investors must navigate varying criteria, which can create uncertainty.
+However, despite this growth, the market also faces significant challenges, particularly regarding standardization and accountability.
+The current landscape lacks uniformity, which complicates investment decisions.
+The absence of a unified federal definition of what constitutes a “green” project leaves considerable room for inconsistencies across issuances.
+This phenomenon, often termed ‘greenwashing,’ makes it difficult for investors to accurately verify the environmental impact of their investments.